bartificer/programming-by-stealth/docs/pbs33.md

     };
 ```

-Refreshing the test suite shows that this function now works as expected, so we can move on to the next cycle, and develop some initial tests for the next function, `pbs.math.fibonacciSeries()`.
+Refreshing the test suite shows that this function now works as expected.
+So we can move on to the next cycle and develop some initial tests for the next function, `pbs.math.fibonacciSeries()`.

 Append the following to `test/pbs.math.test.js`: